patelpayal2406/Sanguine/README.md

 5. `SanguineGuiController`

 - Subscribes to both FeaturesListener and ModelListener to connect messages between model and view
+- Added a separate method, checkGameOver(), for checking whether a move is valid or not

 6. `SanguineGame`

 - Added methods to notify the controller about model statuses such as player turn switching, turn passing, error throwing, and game over details

 ## New Interfaces/Classes for Part 3